aBunchOfNinjas/1701QCA-Assessment2/index.md

 The following is a wiring diagram
 ![Image](wiringdiagram.JPG)
 #### Fabrication ####
+At the current stage of the project much of the fabrication is still to be worked out.
+My current thinking is to get a long sheet of flexible plastic and bend it into the figure 8 style shape the led screen can then be glued onto this.
+In the image further down of the paper prototype hanging up the sculpture is supported by string this will likely be use to hang the final project as well.
+The electronic componated will
+##### Material list #####
+* 5m RGB addressable LED strip WS2812 60LEDs/meter
+* Electrical wire?
+* Heat shrink tubing?
+* Strip of flexible plastic?

 #### Aesthetics ####
 The aesthetics of Jenny Holzers LEDS have been very inspirational in the conception of the project.
 With the first conception seeming quite reminiscent of some of her works.